ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

         If checked, translates the “caret” sign (Shift+6 on a US keyboard) to EBCDIC X'5F', which is the “logical not” sign (¬) in codepage 037/1140.

     AsynchSupport
         By default Virtel uses a "Long Poll" technique to asynchronously update the display when the mainframe has data to send regardless of the users input key requests.
 This feature may be disabled through this check box.
-Users who use the Virtel i4web AS/400 interface should disbale “Long Poll”.
+Users who use the Virtel i4web AS/400 interface should disable “Long Poll”.
 This option may be set in w2hparm through the "w2hparm.AsynchSupport" setting.

         .. note:: If disabled Virtel will only update the screen after receiveing an input key request from the user.